pengtaoxie/pengtaoxie.github.io/index.md

 ## I am looking for highly-motivated master students to join my group.

 ## News
+* 2020/8/14.
+I am co-organizing NeurIPS 2020 workshop "Self-Supervised Learning -- Theory and Practice".
 * 2020/8/6.
 I am awarded Google Cloud research credits.
 * 2020/6/17.
 I will serve as an area chair of AAAI 2021.
 * 2020/6/17.
 I will serve as an area chair of IJCAI 2021.
 * 2020/6/15.
 I am awarded an Amazon AWS Research Award.
 Thank you AWS!
 * 2020/6/1.
 I am awarded a Tencent AI-Lab Faculty Award.
 Thank you Tencent AI-Lab!
 * 2020/5/1.
-I am awarded a Tencent WeChat Faculty Award.
-Thank you WeChat!
+I am awarded a Tencent Faculty Award.
+Thank you Tencent!

 ## Students
 * Arda Bati